get-convex/templates/template-component/README.md

 │   │   ├── convex.config.ts  Name your component here and use other components
 │   │   ├── index.ts    Define functions here and in new files in this directory │   │   └── schema.ts   schema specific to this component
-│   ├── client.ts       "Fat" client code goes here.
+│   ├── client/index.ts "Thick" client code goes here.
-│   └── frontend/       Code intended to be used on the frontend goes here.
+│   └── react/          Code intended to be used on the frontend goes here.
 │       │               Your are free to delete this if this component │       │               does not provide code.
 │       └── index.ts